Collins–Valentine line

-The Collins–Valentine line passes directly through a number of buildings, sometimes called line houses.
+The Collins–Valentine line passes directly through several buildings, sometimes called line houses.
 Most notable among these is the Haskell Free Library and Opera House in Rock Island (now part of Stanstead, Quebec, and Derby Line, Vermont, respectively).
 All of these were built before an international treaty forbade building within three meters (about ten feet) of the boundary without authorization from the International Boundary Commission.
 Today the commission maintains survey monuments along the Collins–Valentine line, as along the rest of the Canada–United States border, and keeps the line clear of brush and vegetation.